jakeard/Data-Structures/1-stacks.md

 ## Problem

-Implement a stack to keep track of who is using what plates, using the [stack assignment](assignments/stack.py) file.
+Implement a stack to keep track of who is using what plates and what plates are available, using the [stack assignment](assignments/stack.py) file.

 After at least attempting to solve, check your answer against a